Our one-pagers provide top-line summaries of our evidence-based, data-driven research and timely, nonpartisan recommendations.

 Use this tool to promote equity-driven priorities to policymakers.

 Assessing the Impact and Importance of Higher Education in Prison

 Use this tool to inform conversations around the importance of higher education to students and institutions and serving incarcerated students.

 Supporting Success by Scaling Quality Higher Education in Prison (HEP)

 Higher Education in Prison (HEP) holds enormous potential to improve students’ lives, promote increased postsecondary attainment and workforce participation, disrupt cycles of incarceration, and strengthen communities.
-See below resources specific to different stakeholders.
+The following four one-pagers are a resource for specific stakeholders:

 Designed for federal policymakers, this one-pager outlines how federal policy can support the positive impact of higher education in prison.

 Designed for state policymakers, this one-pager outlines how state policy can support the positive impact of higher education in prison.
 (State Level Edition)

 HEP: Quick Resource for Corrections